noanor/kart-oppgave/Luftfartshinder/Luftfartshinder/README.md

 **Test Implementation:**
 - Uses `TestSession` class for testing session functionality (replaces Moq ISession mocking to avoid extension method issues)
-- All tests include documentation with GOAL, LOGIC, and RESULT
+- All tests have documentation with GOAL, LOGIC, and RESULT
 - Repository tests use InMemory database for isolation and fast execution
 - All 78 tests pass